akoidan/pychat/README.md

 Change to frontend directory `cd frontend` I would recommend to use node version specified in nvm, so  `nvm install; nvm use`.
  - To get started install dependencies first: `yarn install --frozen-lock` # or use npm if you're old and cranky
  - Take a look at copy [development.json](frontend/development.json).
 The description is at [Frontend config](#frontend-config)
  - Webpack-dev-server is used for development purposes with hot reloading, every time you save the file it will automatically apply.
 This doesn't affect node running files, only watching files.
 So files like builder.js or development.json aren't affected.
-To run dev-server use `yarn run dev`.
+To run dev-server use `yarn run devProxy`.
+Backend should be running during that.
+Otherwise use `yarn run dev`.
 You can navigate to http://localhost:8080.

  - To build android use `yarn run android -- 192.168.1.55` where 55 is your bridge ip address
  - To run electron use `yarn run electronDev`.
 This will start electron dev. and generate `/tmp/electron.html` and `/tmp/electron.js`